Beyond Gaussian Approximation: Bootstrap for Maxima of Sums of Independent Random Vectors

 We organize the paper as follows.
 In Section 2, we state our bootstrap consistency theorems and discuss their implications and applications.
-In Section 3, we present new comparison theorems based on the randomized Lindeberg interpolation.
+In Section 3, we present new comparison theorems based on the coherent Lindeberg interpolation.
 In Section 4, we provide new anti-concentration theorems based mixtures with Gaussian components.
-In Section 5, \chzM{we present some simulation results.}
+In Section 5, we present some simulation results.
+The full proofs of all theorems, propositions and lemmas in this paper are relegated to the Supplement Material.